MeinChef/UDL-Loss-Fitting/README.md

     return tf.reduce_sum(tf.multiply(y_true, y_pred))
 ```
-What I only realised after implementing that and trying to getting it to work, is that for having that working, a vector needs to be at least 2D.
+What I only realised after implementing that and trying to getting it to work, is that for having it work, a vector needs to be at least 2D.
 Which is not what we are predicting.
 We are predicting a singular value - the angle. \
 After researching on how to circumevent that problem, I found that it is a common thing to transform an [angle to a vector](https://math.stackexchange.com/questions/180874/convert-angle-radians-to-a-heading-vector) on the unit circle. \
 This directly leads to our next approach: